Project completed implementation in July 2023

 - With the onset of COVID-19 and lockdown measures, a multi-modal delivery model enabled community volunteers to support girls via phone, at the household and in small community groups.

-- Supporting community educators to enhance their capacity to deliver inclusive, gender-responsive pedagogies, through a range of methods including creating mentoring linkages with the support of District-level education officials, virtual and in-person trainings and establishing reflective Communities of Effective Practice.
+- Supported community educators to enhance their capacity to deliver inclusive, gender-responsive pedagogies, through a range of methods including creating mentoring linkages with the support of District-level education officials, virtual and in-person trainings and establishing reflective Communities of Effective Practice.

-- Supporting adolescent girls and boys to improve their self-esteem and life skills through Plan International’s Champions of Change Model and the exploration of issues such as Sexual and Reproductive Health and Rights (SRHR), gender rights and economic empowerment.
+- Supported adolescent girls and boys to improve their self-esteem and life skills through Plan International’s Champions of Change Model and the exploration of issues such as Sexual and Reproductive Health and Rights (SRHR), gender rights and economic empowerment.